DennisLee03/Digital-System-Final/README.md

 ---

 ## 📋 To-Do List
-- [v] Design a timer for the game:
+- [x] Design a timer for the game:
-  - [v] Implement a countdown timer that starts from a configurable initial value (e.g., 30 seconds).
+  - [x] Implement a countdown timer that starts from a configurable initial value (e.g., 30 seconds).
-  - [v] Stop the game when the timer reaches 0 by triggering a `game_stop` signal.
+  - [x] Stop the game when the timer reaches 0 by triggering a `game_stop` signal.
-  - [v] Allow the game to reset and start a new session when the `reset` signal is activated.
+  - [x] Allow the game to reset and start a new session when the `reset` signal is activated.

 ---